Navadeep2004/MOVIE-APP/README.md

 4)we can stop the video by clicking on any movie card or the "close video" button below the movie trailer.

-5)MOVIE-APP, search bar, and title are made to be fixed at the top.
+5)MOVIE-APP, search bar, and title are made to be fixed at the top, and clicking on "MovieApp" or entering an empty query in the search bar will reload the website.